-Pope ode to motherhood ushers in 2019 after disastrous 2018
+Papal ode to motherhood ushers in 2019 after disastrous 2018

-VATICAN CITY (AP) — Pope Francis has ushered in the New Year with an ode to motherhood, reminding the faithful that a mother’s example and embrace is the only antidote to today’s disjointed world of solitude and misery.
+VATICAN CITY (AP) — Pope Francis ushered in the New Year with an ode to motherhood Tuesday, reminding the faithful that a mother’s example and embrace is the best antidote to today’s disjointed world of solitude and misery.

-Francis celebrated Mass Tuesday in St. Peter’s Basilica to formally open 2019.
-In his homily Francis urged Catholics to allow themselves to be led again as children are led by their mothers.
+Francis celebrated Mass in St. Peter’s Basilica to formally open 2019, a Jan.
+1 tradition that is dedicated both to the Madonna and to the Catholic Church’s call for peace.

-He said: “We need to learn from mothers that heroism is shown in self-giving, strength in compassion, wisdom in meekness.”
+In his homily, Francis urged Catholics to allow themselves to be led again as children are led by their mothers, saying “a world that looks to the future without a mother’s gaze is shortsighted.”

-The New Year followed a disastrous 2018 for Francis, which opened with the explosion of the global sex abuse scandal and ended with the sudden departures of the Vatican spokesman and deputy in a sign of discord and dysfunction within the Holy See.
+“It may well increase its profits, but it will no longer see others as children,” he said.
+“We will all dwell in the same house, but not as brothers and sisters.”

 Most Read Nation & World Stories